 At other times, only if a material is damaged (eg. tearing or cracking) will it become possible for the asbestos fibres to be airborne.
 Take care not to touch the product as you are examining it, as you may further release fibres into the air.

 How does asbestos affect your home improvement plans?

 Many homeowners aren’t aware they are legally responsible for ensuring their home is safe from airborne asbestos.
 (Just as the contractor is legally responsible for ensuring a safe worksite for their employees.)
 Therefore, if your home was built before 1990, as part of our procedure at Amsted, we will recommend testing in the areas that will see work.
 Not only does this keep everyone safe, it allows us to incorporate any necessary asbestos removal into the scope of work from the beginning, so that we are designing a renovation that remains within your desired investment.

 A qualified testing company will take samples from the areas of work, in order to test each and get a reading on the amount of asbestos, if any, contained in the materials.
 They will produce for you, the homeowner, a written report of their findings (called a Designated Substance Report), and their recommendations for remediation, if necessary.
 If work is continued at the site before the asbestos is safely removed, the Ministry of Labour has the right to halt all work at the home.

 There are three types of asbestos removal recommendations, based on the level of asbestos in a material and the surface area that will be disturbed in the process of your renovation.
 There are strict procedures that must be followed when working on these different types of remediation, and all must be followed by a licensed abatement contractor.

 The photos below showcase an example of the containment procedures required to maintain a safe environment throughout the removal.
-This project was set-up and completed in a single day by our sister company, Restore-All Corporation, and included the removal of the stipple ceiling.
+This project was set up and completed in a single day by our sister company, Steamatic, and included the removal of the stipple ceiling.

 Health risks of asbestos, Government of Canada